Affine noncommutative geometry: 16d. Twisting results

 has the same law as the squared free hyperspherical variable, namely:

 \end{theorem}

 \begin{proof} This follows indeed from Theorem 16.23.
 See \cite{bbs}. \end{proof}

-We refer as well to \cite{bbs}, \cite{bcu}, \cite{dif} and related papers for some further computations of this type, which are more advanced, involving this time Gram matrix determinants, and for comments, regarding the relevance of such questions.
+We refer as well to \cite{bbs}, \cite{bcs}, \cite{dif} and related papers for some further computations of this type, which are more advanced, involving this time Gram matrix determinants, and for comments, regarding the relevance of such questions.
 There is a lot of work to be done here, in relation with physics, virtually for everyone interested.

-In what concerns us, our plan is to explain some of these things, and other applications of the nocommutative geometry developed in this book to physics, in a series of forthcoming books, the first of which, actually not containing any quantum groups and noncommutative geometry, being in preparation \cite{ba8}.
-Further books in the project include a statistical mechanics one, in relation with quantum groups, and then an advanced quantum mechanics one, in relation with free manifolds, and PDE over them.
+In what concerns us, our plan is to explain some of these things, and other applications of the nocommutative geometry theory developed in this book to physics, in a series of forthcoming books, dealing with quantum mechanics, and statistical mechanics.

 As a conclusion, there is a lot of interesting mathematics in relation with the free spheres and orthogonal groups, and with the quantum permutations and reflections as well.
 This tends to confirm our intial thought, from the beginning of this book, that the study and axiomatization of the quadruplets $(S,T,U,K)$ is a good question.